 Spring may be one of the best times of the year, but allergies abound!
 Luckily, there are ways to treat and minimize the symptoms of hay fever.
+Read on to find out to survive spring with pollen allergy.

 For many people, spring and fall can be best spent in nature whether its spring buds or falling leaves.
 But, it’s easy to forget that for many the shifting seasons may not be so delightful.
 In fact, the allergy known as hay fever is the fifth most common disease in the United States!
 And, while it might be just a few sniffles and sneezes, hay fever season can be more difficult for some.
 Fortunately, whatever the severity of the pollen count, there are things you can do to improve this allergy.